josephkirk/EmotionEngine/README.md

 ## Overview

 The Emotion Engine plugin implements a complete emotion system based on the psychological model of Plutchik's Wheel of Emotions.
 This plugin provides a framework for creating emotionally nuanced AI characters, NPCs, or any gameplay elements that can benefit from emotional states.
+The system includes components for managing individual entity emotions and a subsystem for tracking and querying emotional entities throughout the game world.

 ## Features